Papishushi/ScapeCore/README.md

   1. Navigate to [scapecore](https://github.com/Papishushi/ScapeCore/blob/master/).
   2. Inside the code button, click on **Download Zip**.

-Once you have a copy of the source code you can initialize the submodules by doing the following command:
+Once you have a copy of the source code, you can initialize the submodules by doing the following command:

     git submodule update --init "submodule"

 Where "submodule" is the name of the submodule you want to install.
-If you want to install all submodules just do not specify a submodule name.
+If you want to install all submodules, just do not specify a submodule name.

-To end the installation process you must ensure that all dependencies are matched, you can use one of this methods to match dependencies:
+To end the installation process, you must ensure that all dependencies are matched, you can use one of these methods to match dependencies:

 - You can manually install all [Dependencies](https://github.com/Papishushi/ScapeCore/network/dependencies) using NuGet.
 - You can also match project dependencies using the following `dotnet` command:

       dotnet restore ./Core/Core.csproj